flyrok/lotto_scrape/README.md

 To build initial database of all past numbers, with debugging:
 `lottery_scrape -d lotto.sqlite3 -p 0 -vvv`

-To add latest numbers to database:
+To add most recent numbers to database:
 `lottery_scape -d lotto.sqlite3 -p 1`

-To report all numbers after 2020-01-01 to terminal:
+To report all numbers from the database for drawings after 2020-01-01 to the terminal:
 `lottery_scrape -d lotto.sqlite3 -r -s 2020-01-01`

-To report numbers between 2010-01-01 and 2011-01-01:
+To report numbers from the database for drawings between 2010-01-01 and 2011-01-01:
 `lottery_scrape -d lotto.sqlite3 -r -s 2010-01-01 -e 2011-01-01`